 - A fixed-rate – This payment method is used when a deal doesn’t pull through, but referral fees are still owed.

 Real estate referral agents typically don’t have any preference when it comes to the type of agent they work with.
 This is because referral agents work with both listing (or seller’s) agents and buyer’s agents.
-Often, the size of a real estate referral agent’s referral fees depends on a whole assortment of factors, but the range often lies between 10 to 50 percent of the total commission received by the referred agent.
+Often, the size of a real estate referral agent’s referral fees depends on a whole assortment of factors, but the range often lies between 10 to 50 percent of the total commission received by the referred agent and will continue to exist until the real estate industry makes a change.

 The controversy that comes with the business